janusboandersen/frdm_kl25z_minimal_build/docs/README_template.md

 Actual copying or zeroing of memory (for .data, .bss) is done by startup code, not the linker.

-# Appendix 3: Startup and assembler - just enough syntax to write a CM0+ startup file
+# Appendix 3: Startup and Assembler - GAS Assembler Reference Summary

 The startup file defines processor entry points and minimal bring-up code for the KL25Z.
 It is pure assembly and executes before any C runtime initialization.